coq-concurrency/pluto/README.md

     docker build --tag=web-server .
     docker run -ti -p 80:80 web-server

-Your website should be available on [localhost](http://localhost/).
+Your website should be available on [localhost](http://localhost/), and served by the first web server written in Coq.